adnan974/GameAnalyserPlatform/README.md

 ## Decription

 This project was made to learn Angular.
-This is a website displaying games information provided by an public API.
+This is a website displaying games information provided by a public API.

 ## Generation